Science in Acadia: Information & Communication

 There is an incredible volume of scientific information and data about Acadia National Park dating back to the mid-1800s.
-Many of these documents are often difficult to find and access because they have not been adequately archived and are not available electronically.
-The Science Information Program works with the National Park Service to locate, organize, and digitize scientific publications and data documents and share stories about historical and current science.
+Schoodic Institute’s Information and Communication staff work with the National Park Service to locate, organize, and digitize scientific publications and data, and ensure that information about Acadia National Park’s natural and cultural resources are documented, archived, and accessible.
+We host the annual Acadia National Park Science Symposium, and communicate stories of science past and present.

 For more information, contact